Cars in Chapter 7 Bankruptcy

 Showing a need for a car is easy.
 Nearly everyone needs a car.
 Not everyone needs a luxury car, though, so if your monthly payments are too high because your vehicle is “fancy”, that could be an issue.
-In Eastern NC, it is generally acceptable to have a monthly car payment of $500 or less.
+Often clients want to drive cars that are not affordable to them.

 Showing that you can afford to pay for the vehicle depends on your monthly income and expenses.
 Put simply, does your budget show that you can afford your car payment?

 In Chapter 7 you are allowed $3,500 equity in a vehicle for each owner (the person on the vehicle title).
 On top of this, filers may be allowed an additional $5,000 equity per owner, depending on what other assets the person owns.
 This is complicated, so contact Cameron Law if you have questions about your specific situation!

 Automatic Stay for a Vehicle in a Ch 7 Bankruptcy

 If you are making payments on a vehicle when you file a Ch 7 bankruptcy, a protection called the “automatic stay” comes into effect.
 The automatic stay means no one can sue you or try to collect money from you without permission from the bankruptcy court.
 This means the creditor for your vehicle loan may stop billing you and may stop accepting your payments (temporarily).
 This does not mean you don’t owe the vehicle creditor money.
 If you want to keep your vehicle, you need to make your regular monthly payments.